GuglioIsStupid/SparrowV2-tools/README.md

-# _ to SparrowV2
+# SparrowV2 tools

 ## What even is in this repo?

-In this repo you will find the tools I have made to make sparrowV2 spritesheets from certain file formats
+This repo will literally just have tools for sparrowv2 sprites ig

 Currently supported: gif, videos

-Todo: make converters work with height too so videos dont become insanely long
+Todo: make converters work with height too so the width doesn't become insanely long